Do Tulips Need a Lot of Water? Tulip Water Requirements

 Watering in Pots

 Since the soil in pots dries out more quickly than in the ground, you may need to water your tulips more frequently if you grow them in pots.
 The rules are a little different if you grow your tulips in containers.
-However, it is important to keep in mind that tulips grow best in dry soil.
+However, it is important to remember that tulips grow best in dry soil.
 You don’t need to maintain the soil wet just because you put tulip bulbs in containers.
 They will take care of themselves.

 Detecting When To Water Your Tulips